indimail/indimail-mta/README.md

 conf-libexec|/usr/local/libexec/indimail
 conf-servicedir|/usr/local/libexec/indimail/service

 The build below depends on several Makefiles.
-For the build to operate without errors, you need to run default.configure the first time and everytime after you do a `make clean`.
+For the build to operate without errors, you need to run default.configure the first time and everytime after you do a `make distclean`.
 If you don't run default.configure, you can run replace `make` with `./qmake`

 ```
 $ cd /usr/local/src/indimail-mta/ucspi-tcp-x